Draughtproofing and insulation to keep warm this winter

 Lance says there are many reasons to seal gaps in a home.
 “The first is to keep conditioned air where it belongs inside the home.
 This reduces energy use for heating and cooling and bills, but there can be other negative effects of excessive air leakage that may not be immediately obvious, such as excessive dust or noise entering the home.”

-For most people, the easiest job to tackle, and the one with the greatest effect, is to seal the gaps around windows and doors where they fit into their frames.
+For most people, the easiest (and most impactful) job to tackle is to seal the gaps around windows and doors where they fit into their frames.

-“If you have a newer home with windows in good condition, then they should have decent quality seals already fitted and you may not need to do anything.
+“If you have a newer home with windows in good condition, then they should have decent quality seals already fitted.
 But for anyone in an older home with older windows, there will most likely be no seals at all.”

 Lance says there are other, less obvious sources of draughts at home.
 “One source comes from gaps in and around appliances and fittings.
-Exhaust fans in kitchens and bathrooms are designed to flow large amounts of air easily, so if they aren't sealed when not running, that tendency to allow airflow can continue.”
+Exhaust fans in kitchens and bathrooms are designed to flow large amounts of air easily.
+If they aren't sealed when not running, that tendency to allow airflow can continue.”

-One option is to add a draught seal which simply sits on top of a ceiling-mounted exhaust fan and opens and closes automatically.
-For ducts that are not being used at the moment, such as evaporative air conditioners, you can close them off temporarily with a duct cover.
+One option is to add a draught seal which sits on top of a ceiling-mounted exhaust fan and opens and closes automatically.
+You can also temporarily close off ducts that aren’t in use, such as evaporative air conditioners, with a duct cover.

-Draught-proofing and insulation go hand-in-hand, so make sure your home has insulation in the ceiling, and the floors and walls if possible, too, before investing in a Solar PV system.
+Draught-proofing and insulation go hand-in-hand.
+Make sure your home has insulation in the ceiling, and the floors and walls if possible, too.

-For Allan and Gail Roberts, they are very “pleased with the huge improvement to their comfort after insulating and draught-proofing the home to such a high standard.
+Allan and Gail Roberts are very pleased with the huge improvement to their comfort after insulating and draught proofing the home to such a high standard.

 “Our energy use is low, so the next step is to add a battery system to our solar to go off-grid in the next few years and have no more energy bills.”